adam7234/charmcitybuildclub/about.md

 Submit your project — if it's a good fit, we'll put together a build day and show up with a crew.
 You don't need to coordinate anything or round up help.
 That's our job.

-**Low-income households** can apply for help with material costs too.
-Just mention it when you submit.

 The sweet spot: small to medium projects, clearly scoped, doable in a day.
 Painting, yard work, organizing, basic repairs, exterior cleanup.
 Not sure if it qualifies?
 Submit it anyway and we'll tell you.

 [Submit a project →](/submit-project)